EdGeraghty/NotesOnAndroid/README.md

 ### 9: [Etar Calendar](https://github.com/Etar-Group/Etar-Calendar)

-The application is an enhanced version of AOSP Calendar
+The application is an enhanced version of the Android Open Source Project Calendar, allowing for offline calendars, and not requiring a Google login

 [Open in F-Droid](https://f-droid.org/en/packages/ws.xsoh.etar)

 ### 9.1: [DAVx5](https://www.davx5.com/)

-DAVx5 is an open source calendar syncing app, supporting a range of backends
+DAVx5 is an open source calendar syncing app, supporting a range of backends.
+This is what syncs your chosen Calendar server to Etar.

 [Open in F-Droid](https://f-droid.org/en/packages/at.bitfire.davdroid)